Your relationship is about living a happy life together, not dollars and cents. Turns out, a little financial planning may help you get there.

 Also consider sharing your credit scores or credit reports, as your financial history could have bearing on your ability to qualify for a mortgage at a competitive rate.

 Not every couple needs a prenuptial agreement, but prenups can be a key way for individuals to plan for the “what ifs.”
 Although it might feel fatalistic—planning for the possible end of your relationship when you’re still at the beginning—just think about how much more level-headed and loving you’ll be if you negotiate a peaceable agreement with the person you love while you’re in love.
 This process can prevent a lot of stress and squabbling later.
 Prenups may be especially relevant for those who enter a marriage with significant assets such as real estate and investment accounts, or children from a prior union.

-I’ve seen relationships dissolve when a prenup sends a certain message that creates rifts.
-Prenups can be a very important financial tool, but if you’re considering one, I recommend strong communication (once again).
+Relationships can dissolve when a prenup sends a certain message that creates rifts.
+Prenups can be a very important financial tool, but if you’re considering one, strong communication (once again) is recommended.
 Be able to articulate why this matters to you, and be very empathetic to the other party.
 Listening to each other’s perspectives can help ensure you’re not hurting the relationship before you even tie the knot.

 Ultimately, the love you share with your partner isn’t about dollars and cents.
 Your main goal should be a fulfilling and happy life together.
 As it turns out, a little financial planning before you set off on the road together may just help you get there.